status-im/nim-stew/README.md

 - `bitops2` - an updated version of `bitops.nim`, filling in gaps in original code
 - `byteutils` - utilities that make working with the Nim `byte` type convenient
+- `ranges` - utility functions for working with parts and blobs of memory
 - `shims` - backports of nim `devel` code to the stable version that Status is using

 ## Using stew in your project